Home Self Help Photos Recipes Numerology Free Astrology Chinese Astrology Games

 Education in Rajasthan

 The education scenario of the state is changing rapidly by the initiatives taken by the Government as well as by the involvement of other organizations.
 Various plans and projects have been implemented that focus on improving the delivery of educational services, and in particular on promoting equitable access, enrolment and retention of children in schools, reducing gender disparities, promoting skill development and enhancing learning levels.
 The primary education in the state is free and compulsory for all children irrespective of castes and creed.
-The main universities / educational institutions in the state are Jai Narain Vyas University; Malaviya National Institute of Technology, Jaipur; Birla Institute of Technology and Science, Pilan; Banasthali Vidyapith; Mayo College of Technology & Engineering, Udaipur; MBM Engineering College; National Law University, Jodhpur; International Institute of Management & Entrepreneurship, Jaipur.
+The main universities / educational institutions in the state are Jai Narain Vyas University; Malaviya National Institute of Technology, Jaipur; Birla Institute of Technology and Science, Pilan; Banasthali Vidyapith; Mayo College of Technology and Engineering, Udaipur; MBM Engineering College; National Law University, Jodhpur; International Institute of Management and Entrepreneurship, Jaipur.

 Food of Rajasthan